-Customers: The Company has placed priority on quality and safety of all products and services.
-This commitment is not only limited to the Company's production chain, but covered all value chains of businesses the Company has operated.
+only limited to the Company's production chain, but covered all value chains of businesses the Company has operated.
 Stated alternatively, The Company has placed priority throughout product lifecycles from upstream to downstream or from sources of raw materials to consumers worldwide with international manufacturing standards and stringent quality control, all of which are in alignment with the Company's Quality and Food Safety Policy and Food Traceability Policy of food production.
 The Company has also placed emphasis on innovation creation and dedication to research and development to enhance its

-&lt;sup>58 Consists of 1.
+68 Consists of 1.
 Conflict of Interest Policy, 2.
 Anti-corruption Policy, 3.
 No Gift Policy, 4.
 Sustainability Policy, 5.
 Code of Conduct for Business Partners 6.
 Supply Chain Management Policy, 7.
 Human Rights and Labour Practices Policy, 8.
 Whistle Blowing Policy, 9.
 Personal Data Protection Policy, 10.
 Occupational Safety and Health Policy, 11.
 Information Management Policy, and 12.
 Anti-money Laundering Policy production efficiency in order to produce foods that are consistent with consumer satisfaction and behavior.
 In addition, the Company shall conduct its sale and marketing in accountable and honest manner with accurate information and comply with relevant rules and regulations.